goldfndr/tasker-habitrpg/README.md

 The HabitRPGfns.js is commented with each operation's inputs; use ```%result``` (string) or ```%results``` (array) as appropriate.

 If you plan to do any automated profiles, you might want to at least do a Test Net action (Type=Connection Type) and stop if the value is ```none```.

+### Example 1
+Create a profile that, within a Time context, runs once a day (From equals To), with a task of *get streaks*.
+No more wondering what the heck your streaks were after you accidentally didn't login for a couple of days!

+### Example 2
+Create a profile that, within a Time context, runs periodically in the day (repeats), with a cloned task of *check done*.
+A persistent reminder to do that daily!

+### Example 3
+If there's a daily you often forget to perform or check off, you can easily create a widget with a tap shortcut of a clone of *score a task*, and a profile with time context that periodically does a cloned *check done* with actions to change the widget's appearance depending on task completed (rather than notify).
+This functionality is included with Tasker, but you can use Zooper Widget or Minimalistic Text or other plugins for customization.

+### Planned features
+* function: get_due (data similar to the [User Data Display](https://oldgods.net/habitrpg/habitrpg_user_data_display.html)'s Dailies Incomplete "task" column)
+* task: check due (a persistent notification that calls get_due) -- see what and how many dailies you haven't yet done!
+* function: strip emoji short-names (short codes)
+* function: replace emoji short-names with Android emoji ([Kit Kat/4.4](http://emojipedia.org/google-emoji-list/) or newer preferred)
+* task: prune the streaks-all log to a limited count

 Credits
 -------